-This cluster can spring into being computer resources, easily, and without any involvement of other personnel.
-The software has some exotic capabilities, but almost everyone will use this common subset:
+This cluster can spring into being computer resources, easily, and without the involvement of other personnel.
+The software has some exotic capabilities, but almost everyone will use a common subset:

 - L2 and L3 Network

 - Router (SNAT and DNAT devices, etc)

 - Compute, and all that it entails such as RAM, CPU, Disk, ...

-- Block Storage (volume mounts)
+- Additional Block Storage (volume mounts)

 - Security groups (firewall service)